Ediforce44/TTS-Mod-IsaacFourSouls/README.md

 7. Now you should see all folders of this Repository in your Atom Project folder `TabletopSimualtor`.
 8. The last step is to load a save file of this mod.
 Just follow the steps from the point **Working Save-Files** [here](#what-can-i-find-in-this-depot)
 9. Open Tabletop Simulator and load the copied save file.
+> **COMMON PROBLEM:** If you close Atom and open it again, the `.ttslua` files in folder `Tabletop Simulator Lua` have been deleted.
+If so, just select `Discard All Changes` in the Git-Tab from Atom.
+It needs a few seconds until all files are recovered.
+Beware that if you have this problem, you need to stage or commit all your changes before you close Atom.
+Otherwise all changes will be destroyed.

 ## Philosophy
 The original idea was to fully automate the whole card game with interacting scripts for each monster, loot or treasure card.
 The downside of this idea is that a lot of funny situation in a game session get lost.
 For example a player forget to use a item and change the floor etc. If the game would be fully automated each player would play with his best performance and so many player interactions and communication get lost.